ewerk/gradle-plugins/plugins/annotation-processor-plugin/readme.md

 A separate compile task that only runs the annotation processor is executed during build phase.

+If the configured processor library is a required compile dependency then add '-proc:none' to your 'compileJava.options.compilerArgs', this will stop javac executing the processor using classpath discovery.

 [This plugins change log](change_log.md).

 #### Configuration